 The problem that many face when they are trying to find motivation around them is the actual act of becoming aware of these motivators.
 Awareness is always the first step to change (and it is also the hardest).
 If you are trying to figure out what motivates you at work, continue reading below for further insight into how you can become a happier, more productive worker!

 When we work somewhere for a significant amount of time, the daily grind can become something that we do on autopilot.
-When we do work in this mode, we end up losing ourselves along the way.
+When we do work in this mode, we end up losing ourselves along the way, which gets in the way of us finding what motivates us at work.

 It is only when we approach work with the mindset of providing value for both the employer as well for the customer that we are able to gain some sense of achievement from it.